 Scientists made assumptions about people who are more likely to have a mild or asymptomatic case of COVID-19.

 A certain proportion of the population has so-called cross-reactive T cells primed against SARS-CoV-2 antigens.
 It is believed to be the result of prior infection with seasonal COVID-19 (common cold).
 Such pre-existing "immunity" to coronavirus allows for a strong T cell response to the infection.
 This could explain why people with cross-reactive T cells may show milder symptoms, no symptoms at all, or be immune to the virus.

 Testing positive for COVID-19 doesn't always mean you are contagious.

 PCR testing (nasal and/or nasopharyngeal swab) detects the virus's genes (particles) but doesn't allow determination of whether the virus is viable.
 However, to ensure others' safety and prevent the spread of the virus, everyone who has positive PCR results should self-isolate.

 Does recovery mean you’re not contagious anymore?

-One of the common misconceptions about COVID-19 is that people who recovered from COVID-19 can’t spread the infection anymore and can disregard safety precautions suggested by doctors and the government.
+One of the common misconceptions about COVID-19 is that people who recovered from COVID-19 can’t spread the infection anymore and can disregard safety precautions suggested by physicians and the government.
 While in fact, these individuals pose the most danger to others in terms of the coronavirus spread.

 A person who had COVID-19 and recovered continues to release virus particles, though fewer than while being sick.
 The virus stays in the upper respiratory tract and can be transmitted via airborne routes through even talking.

 Mask provides the only barrier that helps to prevent the infection from spreading.

 There is no evidence that a person, after initial infection with COVID-19, becomes immune to the virus and is protected from reinfection.
 Even if the lab test has confirmed the presence of antibodies specific to this virus in their blood.
 Many believe that antibodies equal immunity, and such people are protected from the second infection.
-However, doctors refute this opinion.
+However, physicians refute this opinion.

 The trick is that immunity against SARS-CoV-2 does not last forever.
 Research has already proven that antibodies may protect against COVID-19 infection only for several months.
 It is also indicative that some people are catching the virus twice.